3 Weather Story Ideas for Sweeps

-The biggest ratings month of the year is coming up.
 We know everybody likes talking about the weather.
-Let’s give them something to talk about.
+So, give them something to talk about during the next ratings period.
 Showcase the expertise of your weather team with a special report on a weather-related topic.

-Here are three ideas for you to consider:
+Here are three ideas for news managers and broadcast meteorologists to consider:

 Your Uncle Larry is always telling you he knows when it’s going to rain because he can feel it in his bones.
 There may be some truth to that.